dsobral/ADER17S/material/ADER17_practical.md

 **Question**: Even if all bases that your machine reads have a Q=20 (1% error rate), what is the probability that one 100bp read is completely correct?
 To answer this, consider also that all bases are read independently.

-**Task**: In Galaxy, use seqtk_trimfq with sample_quality_and_adaptors using 0.05 as an error threshold.
+**TASK**: In Galaxy, use seqtk_trimfq with sample_quality_and_adaptors using 0.05 as an error threshold.
 Then use FastQC to evaluate the impact of the procedure.
 Compare this with the simpler approach of cutting your reads to a fixed length.

-**Task**: In Galaxy, use seqtk_trimfq with sample_quality_and_adaptors using 0.01 as an error threshold.
+**TASK**: In Galaxy, use seqtk_trimfq with sample_quality_and_adaptors using 0.01 as an error threshold.
 Then use FastQC to evaluate the impact of the procedure.
 Compare the result with using 0.05 as an error threshold.

 **Question**: If you are too stringent, you may remove too many bases, but if you are too lenient, you may fall in local optima, because behind a good quality base may be more bad quality ones.
 What other strategies you can imagine to filter your reads?

 Another popular tool to filter fastq files is [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
 This tool implements more ellaborate trimming strategies, such as average window threshold.

-**Task**: In Galaxy, use Trimmomatic to remove low quality bases from sample_quality_and_adaptors.
+**TASK**: In Galaxy, use Trimmomatic to remove low quality bases from sample_quality_and_adaptors.
 Notice that the default method in Trimmomatic is a 4bp window average, with a threshold of Q=20.
 Finally, look at the impact using FastQC of trimmed reads.
 NOTE: Trimmomatic requires you to specify that you use the "standard" Phred Q scale (fastqsanger), which was different from the one used in older datasets (before 2012), so you need to manually change the datatype of your dataset from generic fastq to fastqsanger (for this, click the Edit attributes buton - identified by a pencil - of the fastq file, then click on the "Datatype" tab and select fastqsanger - NOT fastqcssanger).

 ## <a id="LO4.2">LO 4.2 - Use tools such as cutadapt to remove adaptors and other artefactual sequences from your reads</a>